gjandebeur/Genome_Skimming_Pipeline/README.md

 ## Running the Pipeline

 To run the pipeline, first alter the #USER INPUTS# section of the pipeline.sh script.
-This contains the input pod5 directory of raw reads. the sample name, paths to each installation discussed above, and importantly, the parameters
+This contains the input pod5 directory of raw reads. the sample name, paths to each installation discussed above, and importantly, the parameters:

 Parameters are currently set for RNA sequencing.
 To change to DNA alter;